joelparkerhenderson/wordbooks/pages/chairperson-of-the-board/index.md

 * Overseeing board performance: The board chair is responsible for overseeing the performance of the board as a whole, ensuring that the board is functioning effectively and meeting its obligations.

 * Ensuring compliance: The board chair is responsible for ensuring that the organization is in compliance with relevant laws and regulations, and that the board is fulfilling its legal and ethical responsibilities.

-Overall, the board chair plays a critical role in the success of an organization, providing leadership, guidance, and oversight to the board of directors.